215HH/LiTR-2654/README.md

 ## 💻 Code
 🚧 **The code is coming soon!**
-We are currently organizing and cleaning the code.
-It will be released in this repository within 2 weeks.
-Please ⭐ Star this repository to get notified when the code is available.
+Thank you for your interest in our work!
+We are actively organizing and polishing the code to ensure its quality and readability.
+Don't forget to ⭐ Star this repo — we'll notify all stargazers as soon as the code is released!

 ---